ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 All request types and results use a simplified JSON format.
 The messages are sent either over HTTPS/TLS/MLS/Message or over RUDP/UDP or SCP protocols.
 Alternative protocols are acceptable so long as they maintain the integrity and public / private key aspects of these protocols.

-Every request must include the federated domain which the request is being processed and the application ID associated with the request (the result/reply should use the application ID of the original request).
+Every request must include the federated domain which the request is being processed and the application ID associated with the request (the result / reply should use the application ID of the original request).
 Every request type must include an ID and a handler service and method being invoked (to assist with message handling, processing and routing).
 The ID must be cryptographically strong and random thus checks to see which data channel the response comes on is not required.
-Every result message must mirror the request type's ID and include a timestamp to assist with detecting network time problems (whereas the timestamp is optional on request types).
+Every result message must mirror the request type's ID and include a time-stamp to assist with detecting network time problems (whereas the timestamp is optional on request types).

 Even though all requests / responses are written in human readable form in this document, on-the-wire requests and responses should be written for favor of size efficiency.
 The recommended method is the Open Peer canonical form using the algorithm for the canonicalization of JSON signatures as specified in this document.
 This ensures the wire format is optimal on the wire since the canonical form is fairly compact (although if a compression algorithm is applied to the message at a higher layer then the wire savings might become moot).